agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 **Question #2.
 How many possible P450 genes did your search identify?
 What was your cut-off?**

-Once you have generated a list of possible P450 genes in *Saccoglossus kowalevskii*, enter the number of HSPs and contig number of the top BLAST hit into the class spreadsheet so we can generate a master list from all queries.
+Once you have generated a list of possible P450 genes in *Carcharodon carcharias*, enter the number of HSPs and contig number of the top BLAST hit into the class spreadsheet so we can generate a master list from all queries.

 **Question #3.
 What is the class’ prediction of the number of P450 genes in this genome based on the best BLAST hits?**